 Psilocybin-Assisted Therapy May Be Four Times More Effective In Treating Major Depression

-One of the primary aims of research into psychedelic-assisted therapies is exploring how compounds such as psilocybin compare to more traditional mental health treatments.
+One of the primary aims of research into psychedelic therapy is exploring how compounds such as psilocybin compare to more traditional mental health treatments.
 Promising studies conducted by investigators at institutions such as the Centre for Psychedelic Research at Imperial College London indicate that psilocybin can effectively decrease symptoms of treatment-resistant depression.

 A new study from researchers at Johns Hopkins Medicine suggests that psilocybin-assisted therapy may help more people with depression than previously thought.